 The Madagascar Dragon Tree is an attractive plant that reaches about 20 feet (6m) and spreads as far as 10 feet (3m).
 Most owners prune it to approximately 6 feet (1.8m).

-The plant has slender grayish stems topped with green pointy sword-like leaves and red edges.
+The plant has slender grayish stems with green pointy sword-like leaves and red edges.
 The leaves have a shiny texture and usually form an arch.
 The leaves are about 2 feet (0.6m) long and half an inch wide.

 Dracaena marginata Varieties